NickRPGreen/Metal-Gear-Ghost-Babel-Autosplitter/README.md

 - Any unwanted occurances of the splitter Starting, Splitting or Resetting

 ## Desirables
-- Currently doesn't reset if returning hitting "Exit" after a Game Over
+- Currently doesn't reset if hitting "Exit" after a Game Over, you will need to manually reset before starting a new run
 - VAR views of variables that would affect Rank
 - VAR view of current Rank depending on above variables
 - Other requests from the GB community